8ctopus/sciter-layout/README.md

 ## layout

-sciter layout concepts are introduced in this article:
+Layout concepts are introduced in this article:

 [https://terrainformatica.com/w3/flex-layout/flex-vs-flexbox.htm](https://terrainformatica.com/w3/flex-layout/flex-vs-flexbox.htm)

 ### flow

-`flow` is the sciter analog to `display:flex`.
+`flow` is the sciter analog to `display: flex`.
 Possible values are:

 - `horizontal` contained elements are on a horizontal line
 - `vertical` contained elements are on a vertical line